Church of St. Joseph, Kraków (Podgórze)

+Church of St. Joseph (Kościół św.
+Józefa) is a historic Roman Catholic parish church located at 2 Jana Zamoyskiego Street in Podgórze, the former district of Kraków, Poland.

 History

 The church was built between 1905 and 1909, and designed by Jan Sas Zubrzycki in the Gothic Revival style.
 It is the largest church in the area.

-The interior of the church is shaped in the likeness of a Gothic cathedral in the so-called Gothic Vistula style.
+The interior of the church is shaped in the likeness of a Gothic cathedral in the so-called Gothic Vistula (Brick Gothic) style.
 It is filled with numerous altars, benches and other items made mostly of wood.
 Work on the fittings lasted for years.

 In the postwar period, the locations of some of the altars and pulpits were changed, as well as a bricked arcade between an ambulatory and the former chapel of the Sacred Heart (now Our Lady of Perpetual Help and Eternal Adoration).
 The altars created first were the main chapel (in the sanctuary) and the Annunciation (formerly in the right arm of the transept).
 Work on them was from 1908 to 1909.

 The main altar originally consisted of the tabernacle and statues of Saint Joseph.
 In main altar in the west (right) arm of the transept stands the altar of the Annunciation.
 There are 5 other main altars.